valentin2105/k8s-mattermost/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 ### What is it ?
-**k8s-mattermost** is a bot in Golang that connects to a channel's websocket and watches for commands.
+**k8s-mattermost** is a botthat connects to a Mattermost channel's websocket and watches for kubectl commands.

 By default, you can trigger the bot with `!k <namespace> <verb> <ressource>` :